eljefedelrodeodeljefe/fastapi-jsonapi-next/docs/logical_data_abstraction.rst

 .. currentmodule:: fastapi_jsonapi

-The first thing to do in FastAPI-JSONAPI is to create a logical data abstraction.
+The first thing to do in fastapi-jsonapi-next is to create a logical data abstraction.
 This part of the API describes schemas of resources exposed by the API that are not an exact mapping of the data architecture.
 Pydantic is a very popular serialization/deserialization library